 - A small percentage of people receive a positive result, meaning a mutation associated with the disorders covered by your Color Test was identified.
 It is important that you share your results with your provider to create a personalized healthcare plan.

 - It’s normal to have variants of uncertain significance.
 It is common to see changes in genes that require further research to determine if they are associated with an increased risk for developing a disorder.
-Most are eventually found to be harmless.9 When we have more information we will let you know.
-In this situation, you and your provider should rely on your personal and family history to formulate your healthcare plan.
+To date, most of the variants of uncertain significance that are further classified have been found to be harmless, though this process can sometimes take years.9 In this situation, you and your provider should rely on your personal and family history to formulate your healthcare plan.

 - Mutations that impact risk for disorders covered by your Color Test can also increase the risk of developing other disorders.
 For example, if you are trying to learn about your risk of breast cancer, you may also learn about your risk for thyroid cancer.
 If research shows your risks for these disorders are increased due to a mutation, we will let you know.